nilsdacke/knowledge_net/docs/source/tutorial_3.rst

 .. _tutorial_3:

-Step 3: a knowledge network
+Step 3: A knowledge network
 ================================

 Now for the best part.
 The central idea with KnowledgeNet is to allow knowledge bases to connect to each other,